ccstevenson/EventPlanner/readme.txt

 This is a group project for a software engineering course.
 It is an MVC project written in C# and JavaScript.
-My contributions included the client-side JavaScript and integrating that logic with the C# back end.
-Most of this logic resides in Results.cshtml.
+My contributions included the client-side JavaScript and integrating that logic with the C# back end, as well as designing and implementing the interface.
+The bulk of this code resides in Results.cshtml.